Request Your Free

 Legal Representation for Accident Victims in Dublin, Hawkinsville and Macon, Georgia

 Many Georgian families know how much fun an ATV can be, whether you own some land in the country or like to race the all-terrain vehicles.
-Unfortunately, ATV accidents can be as costly as a highway collision.
+Unfortunately, ATV accidents can be as costly as a highway collisions.
 In fact, a recent report accounted for a total 13,403 fatal incidents involving these vehicles over a 31-year period (1982-2013).
 Georgia alone had 348 lethal accidents from 1982-2009.
 You may only ride occasionally, but do you know what your legal rights are following an ATV collision?

 Review Your Legal Options

 Georgia personal injury claims boil down to negligence, but this can involve more than you and a property owner or another driver.
 Contact our Macon ATV Accidents Lawyers regarding your accident; they can review your situation and advise on a few circumstances that may affect your case.
 For instance:

 - Was alcohol involved?
 ATVs are subject to many of the same laws as other Georgia vehicles.
 Distracted driving, speeding, or driving under the influence may affect your claim, whether you were in an ATV wreck or were struck by a vehicle operator.